 Buildings, like humans, aren’t immune to the ravages of time forever.
 As with any other asset, buildings and the things in them (appliances, flooring, kitchens…) wear out over time and need to be repaired or replaced.

-“The better the state of repair, the more we can maximise the asking price,” says Alaa.
+“The better the state of repair, the more we can maximise the asking price,” says Monika.
 “If you rent out your property when it's freshly painted and with everything in good condition, tenants are likely to respond to that favourably and you can often ask for more rent.
 Tenants are also required to bring the property back to the condition in which they receive it."

 However, some maintenance costs can be passed onto the tenant.
 Keeping the garden in good order is part of the tenant’s responsibility, for example, but some owners take a different approach.

-“We’ve had some circumstances where the owner will organise regular pool maintenance, but then the cost gets absorbed in the weekly rent,” says Alaa.
+“We’ve had some circumstances where the owner will organise regular pool maintenance, but then the cost gets absorbed in the weekly rent,” says Monika.
 “Sometimes, owners really love the garden and are worried that tenants won’t do it justice, so they pay for their own garden maintenance quarterly.
 It’s really a personal choice if you want to do that.”

 Finally, if you’re buying a brand new off-plan apartment, you probably won’t need to do any real repairs for a few years yet.
 But even that shiny new tapware may spring a leak eventually.
 If you budget a small amount of money from repairs right from the start, it won’t come as a shock when you do have to replace an appliance or call out a plumber.